 Overall we had a great time and were completely pooped when we were done.
 But it was well worth the trip (and the cost).

 Some of the things we didn’t get to do included the brick pile (a giant pile of Legos–enough to bury a kid in!), the Master Builder sessions (you had to be there early to sign up), or the Construction Zone.
 We did briefly stop by the Lego City section and the Garden of Giving.
 There was certainly never a lack of things to do.

 Here are some tips I’d recommend if you’re attending a Lego Kidsfest near you:

-4. Have fun!
-There were a lot of parents sitting on the side lines watching while their kids played, but you paid to get in, so you might as well play too.
-I had so much fun getting in touch with my inner kid and remembering back to my own childhood love of Legos.
+There were a lot of parents sitting on the side lines watching while their kids played.
+But you paid to get in, so you might as well play too.
+I had so much fun getting in touch with my inner kid.
+It brought me back to my own childhood love of Legos.

 That’s what we did.
 Since this was Skyler’s birthday celebration I bought some little Lego favors for the kids to play with afterwards.
 It’s tempting to want to buy some of the awesome toys while you’re there.
 But we decided to save money (and time) and just focus on playing.
 We can always add Legos to the Christmas list.